yuan0038/FCRN-for-Depth-Estimation/README.md

 # FCRN-for-Depth-Estimation(pytorch)
-A beginner in the CV field reruns FCRN for depth estimation...
+A beginner in the CV  reruns FCRN for depth estimation...

 the original paper: [Deeper depth prediction with fully convolutional residual networks](https://arxiv.org/abs/1606.00373) .
 the original implementation of FCRN:https://github.com/iro-cp/FCRN-DepthPrediction.git .